Guide to Camping in Sonoma County

 Nestled into the majestic Mayacamas Mountains between Sonoma and Napa valleys, Sugarloaf Ridge holds the headwaters of 33-mile-long Sonoma Creek, a 25-foot seasonal waterfall, and 2,729-foot Bald Mountain.

 The nearly 4,000-acre park is known for fabulous hiking through tree-covered ridges and a canyon redwood forest.
 Sugarloaf has 47 family campsites in a large meadow; sites accommodate RVs up to 27 feet long and campers up to 23 feet.
 Each site has a table and fire ring; flush toilets and drinking water are nearby.
-A group campsite, capable of handling 50, is available.
+A group campsite is available to accommodate 50.

 To learn about all of Sonoma County’s 11 state parks, read our Guide to Sonoma County State Parks.